dl1bff/UP4DAR_Configurator/README.md

 UP4DAR_Configurator
 ===================

 Configuration GUI for the UP4DAR board.
+Made with NetBeans IDE 7.1.2.